A flourishing Livery Company in the heart of the City of London, Merchant Taylors' is dedicated to Education and Philanthropy

 The Company secured its first royal charter in 1327 from King Edward III, allowing it to manage its own affairs.
 As the Company grew, so did its ambitions, resulting in feuds with the other Livery Companies.
 The most intense of these was with the Skinners' Company.
 After a particular street brawl, the Lord Mayor, Sir Robert Billesden, in 1484 settled the matter by proclaiming that the two Companies must take turns alternating for precedence in perpetuity in the City's hierarchy.
 This may be the origin of the idiom, 'at sixes and sevens.'

-As it grew in size and status, the Company operated less as a trade regulator and increasingly for the good of those less fortunate
+As it grew in size and status, the Company operated less as a trade regulator and increasingly for the good of those less fortunate.

-This continues today.
-The Merchant Taylors' Company devotes itself to charitable initiatives, high-quality education (both state and independent) and the provision of almshouses, while taking an active role within the City of London's administrative and ceremonial life.
+Today The Merchant Taylors' Company devotes itself to charitable initiatives, high-quality education (both state and independent) and plays an active role within the City of London's administrative and ceremonial life.

-The Company’s Archives
+The Company Archives

 The Company has always had a large membership.
 We know that there were around 8,000 members during the Civil War.
 Genealogical enquiries should be directed to firstname.lastname@example.org Alternatively, information about former members 1530-1928 can be obtained for a fee from Docklands Ancestors at www.ParishRegister.com.
 The Company’s charity fund receives a royalty from these fees.
 Other enquiries can be directed to LMA, as above, or to the Company Archivist, Stephen Freeth, at Freeth@ntlworld.com.